 Management in Exile:

 My blogging efforts began while still in active management.
 It was the best way for me to reach the general public with weekly messages designed to earn their trust.
 Three fundamental themes were strongly emphasized: transparency, accountability and vision.
-I continue to write from the perspective of former manager.
-The topics are unlimited as I view the world from management exile, but the dominate themes remain to same.
+I continue to write from the perspective of a former manager.
+The topics are unlimited as I view the world from management exile (aka retirement), but the dominate themes remain the same.

 Chicago & North Western No. 1385: Facing up to a new challenge:

 This 2011 publication was the first in a series of four using the Mid-Continent Railway Historical Society’s member magazine to promote the campaign to restore its premiere steam locomotive.
 The goal was to use the Society’s own archival records, supplemented by photos and documents from outside sources, to tell the locomotive’s full history during its time of service at Mid-Continent’s operating railroad museum in North Freedom, WI.
 It is the second time the magazine has been used as an economic way to create a case statement for a capital campaign.
 Copies of the magazine may still be purchased from the Historical Society by contacting them via e-mail (firstname.lastname@example.org) or by phone (608-522-4261).

 Chicago & North Western No. 1385: 1982 – A Turning Point:

 This second in the series focused solely on the year 1982, when the steam locomotive was leased back to the Chicago & North Western Railway as the motive power for a special tour throughout the North Western rail system.
 Originally dubbed The Prosperity Special, the steam locomotive pulled a collection of new rolling stock as a promotion for the North Western’s modernization program.
 The tour was so successful that dates were added and a commitment reached with Mid-Continent to do it again the following year, only on a grander scale.
 Unfortunately, this publication is out of print and no longer available for purchase.